tkuanlun350/3DUnet-Tensorflow-Brats18/README.md

 ### Multi-View:
 Introduced by [Automatic Brain Tumor Segmentation using Cascaded Anisotropic Convolutional Neural Networks](https://github.com/taigw/brats17/).
 Trained with axial, sagittal and coronal and then average the prediction prob.

+Currently only support manually set path for each model (see train.py after line 147.)

 ### Test-Time augmentation:
 Testing with image augmentation to improve model robustness.
 + Flip: Predicting on original image and horizontal flipped image and average the prediction prob.